The New Faces of Urban Cool

 The name "Fargo" is certainly cool, thanks to the legacy one of the most popular cult-classic films of all time (and one of the best-rated shows currently on TV).
 The city itself, perhaps surprisingly, is keeping pace, not only because it's become a hub for high-tech types (the city recently hosted a "Drone Focus" conference), but because its low cost of living and small urban core has made Fargo one of America's cool cities.
 It's also an increasingly popular place "digital nomads" who aren't tied to a certain location to hunker down for a while.

 São Paulo, Brazil

 Although São Paulo is by far the largest city in South America, known among Brazilians as the New York of the continent, it usually plays second fiddle to neighbors like Rio de Janeiro and, increasingly, Buenos Aires.
 But what São Paulo lacks in tango and beautiful beaches, it makes up for in terms of culture (Museu de Arte de São Paulo, or "MASP," not only hosts exhibitions from all around the world, but is constructed in such a way that it frames the city as a work of art) and cuisine (it's home to 13 Michelin-starred restaurants), to say nothing of its instantly Instagrammable skyline, which is practically a requirement for cool cities these days.

 It won't take you long upon arriving in the capital of Malaysian Borneo's Sarawak state to realize that kucing (sic) means "cat" in Bahasa Malaysia.
-From statues and street art strategically placed throughout town, to the fact that the city museum is dedicated entirely to cats and their importance in world culture, Kuching plays up its cat connection in a way that can only be described as cool, to say nothing of the super-cool fact that it's among the cleanest and greenest (and thus, in the top tier of cool) cities in Malaysia.
+From statues and street art strategically placed throughout town, to the fact that the city museum is dedicated entirely to cats and their importance in world culture, Kuching plays up its cat connection in a way that can only be described as cool, to say nothing of the fact that it's among the cleanest and greenest (and thus, in the top tier of cool) cities in Malaysia.

 Calgary, Alberta, Canada